jackschlehr2/portfolio/README.md

 # portfolio
-My personal website (HTML, CSS, Javscript)
+My personal website built in HTML, CSS, and Javscript